Tharamac/xRectoNote/README.md

 # x_rectonote

 x_rectonote is a cross-platform piano roll lyrics mapper written in Flutter.
-This project's main challenge is to make piano roll UI.
+This project's main challenge is to make piano roll UI which is very complex one because it contains piano guide, grids, and melody pattern display with lyric inside.

 ## Getting Started